-Whether you’re looking for a way to express your artistic endeavors or want a stress reliever that focuses on gentle brush strokes, watercolor painting should be at the top of your list of new hobbies.
-Watercolors can be an intimidating medium to approach, but with the right tools, you’ll be creating your own Cézanne or O’Keeffe in no time.
+Whether you’re looking for a way to express your artistic endeavors or want a gentle stress reliever, watercolor painting should be at the top of your list of new hobbies.
+Watercolors can be an intimidating medium to approach, but with the right tools, you’ll be creating your own masterpieces in no time.

 Watercolor paint combines pigment and a water-soluble base to create a paint that gives an opaque finish.
 Artists (that’s you!) can control how vibrant or subdued the colors are by adding more or less water, with the paints and water blending together to create a different look and feel with each brushstroke.
 We included both watercolor tubes and pans on our list, with tubes allowing for more mixing of colors as well as a larger quantity of paint in a set.
 We also included pans because we like that they are slightly less messy and more portable.

-When using watercolors, it’s recommended to use paper that is absorbent and has a thick texture, like cold press paper, which is designed to soak up the paint.
+When using the best watercolor paints, we recommended using paper that is absorbent and has a thick texture, like cold press paper, which is designed to soak up the paint.
 Paper that is white or cream is preferred by many artists who allow the paper to show through in instances where they want to include a white area in their painting.

-Now that you’re ready to enter the wide world of watercolors, here are three watercolor sets we love.
+Now that you’re ready to enter the wide world of watercolors, here are a few of the best watercolor paint sets.

 2. Kuretake Gansai Tambi 36 Color Set